 This alone takes so much pressure off of me as a mom.
-Anyone can feed my son, be it my husband, grandparents, or a caregiver.
+Anyone can feed my son, be it my husband, grandparents, or caregiver.
 This means I do not necessarily have to be present for every feeding session.
-It also means my husband and I could easily take turns getting up during the night to feed the baby so we can both get sleep.
-I can also leave the house at any time to run an errand or enjoy time with friends without strategically scheduling it due to feeds.
+It also means my husband and I could easily take turns getting up at night to feed the baby so we can both get sleep.
+I can also leave the house anytime to run an errand or enjoy time with friends without strategically scheduling it due to feeds.

 My body can be mine again.

 They always say pregnancy is 9 months.
 Truthfully, though, if you count the weeks, it is 10 months.
 Then if you go past your baby’s due date, we are talking about just shy of an entire year.
-That is almost a full year you give up your body to grow and nurture another human (or multiple humans!).
+You give up your body for almost a year to grow and nurture another human (or multiple humans!).

 Even if you have a relatively easy pregnancy without complications, it is still no walk in the park.
-Each pregnancy typically comes with some uncomfortable moments, especially towards the end of pregnancy.
+Each pregnancy typically comes with some uncomfortable moments, especially toward the end of pregnancy.
 Toward the end of mine, my ankles swelled no matter what I did.
 My ribcage on the right side constantly ached due to my son burrowing into that area.
 I remember looking forward to relief from both of those situations.
-Putting my body through more possible discomfort was not what I wanted when recovering from giving birth and taking care of a newborn.
+I did not want to put my body through more possible discomfort when recovering from giving birth and caring for a newborn.

 It is no secret what and how much they are eating.

-Formula is measured out by ounces, so you can easily see exactly how much they are taking in.
+Baby formula is measured by ounces, so you can easily see exactly how much they take in.
 It is also easier to know what might be causing the discomfort in a newborn since you can read the label on the formula and decide if one of the ingredients might be the culprit.
 You can switch to another one and try something else in that instance.

 I can eat, drink, and take whatever medication I need to.

-Many foods and drinks are unsafe for babies or cause reflux or upset stomachs.
-After a pregnancy full of restricted items, I looked forward to getting back to consuming some of them.
+Some foods and drinks may cause reflux, an allergic reaction, or upset stomachs for some babies.
+After a pregnancy full of restricted items, I looked forward to returning to consuming some of them.
 It also meant I could take any medications needed without worrying if I would pass them to my baby.
-Cosmetic enhancements like Botox and fillers are also back on the table if that is something you enjoy having done!
+Cosmetic enhancements like Botox and fillers are also back on the table if you enjoy doing that!